 Step 7: Addressing Over-utilization and Under-Utilization

-In order to address the over utilization and under utilization, we have to do one or more of the following:
+In order to address the over-utilization and under-utilization, we must do one or more of the following:

 - Add overtime (to increase capacity) or vacation time (to reduce capacity)